LEETGroupPages/AlternativeData/facebook.md

 This gives information about the prices Facebook is charging for engaging and reaching their audience (e.g. monetization data).

-Currently, ~600 data points are pulled four times per day in order to accurately derive the reported metrics.
+Currently, I have automatic jobs that extract ~600 data points by "mystery shopping" four times per day in various places and with various settings.
+This data is then aggregated in order to accurately derive the reported metrics.

-When it comes to the user data, there are two bias issues:
+When it comes to the user data, there are two main bias issues:
 - Only users that are "monetizeable" are measured.
 This excludes for example users under the age of 13
-- No ads are shown on Whatsapp, and therefore any users only using Whatsapp would not be covered by this data (a problem for the reported "Family" statistics)
+- No ads are shown on Whatsapp, and therefore any users *only* using Whatsapp would not be covered by this data (a problem for the reported "Family" statistics)

 Overall though the under-reporting due to the two issues above can be calculated and is 15-20% depending on the platform and geography.
-Furthermore, in predicting revenue the issues above are actualle non-issues as the missed out measured audiences anyway are not generating any revenue for Facebook.
+Furthermore, in predicting revenue the issues above are actually non-issues as the missed out measured audiences anyway are not generating any revenue for Facebook.

 # Raw data download
 {: #download }

 All data shown above can be downloaded [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQQzQX605torI6EKbIyL9gZaeeeRW_AXkyVLgd8X7sPeXzgnqyR_-GYm_2arC1DMRVelK1wpjCaTj7k/pub?gid=1923224639&single=true&output=csv).
 Please note that this file is updated on a daily basis.
+It is undocumented but should be fairly self-explanatory.

 # Appendix
 {: #appendix }